cisagov/get.gov/pages/about/about_index.md

 ## Who we are

 We are the .gov registry.
 We're a team of designers, developers, and product people.
 We help government organizations in the U.S. gain public trust by making .gov a well-known, reliable, and secure space online.
 The .gov registry is part of the [Cybersecurity and Infrastructure Security Agency](https://www.cisa.gov/).

+{% image "_img/dotgov-sign.svg" "Decorative illustration of the .gov sign" %}

 <!-- Check out [job openings on our team](jobs). -->